 1 Canned goods: This includes meats such as chicken, tuna, and beef.
 All types of vegetables like beans, peas, carrots, and mixed vegetables.
 Fruits packed in their own juices.
 All can be used as a meal, a snack, or a portion for a meal.

 2. Dry Foods: Nuts, oatmeal, grits, cereals, rice, boxed potatoes, and soups.
 All can make a good meal without much preparation.

-3. Dehydrated Foods: These are “Ready to Eat Meals” which are called MRE’S. You cook them They’re fully cooked and ready to eat.
+3. Dehydrated Foods: These are “Ready to Eat Meals,” which are called MRE’S. You cook them.
+They’re fully prepared and ready to eat.
 You rehydrate them with boiling water.
-Lots of campers and hikers use these meals and they are great items to add to your emergency kit.
+Campers and hikers use these meals, and they are exceptional items to add to your emergency kit.

 4. Other Non-perishable foods include Bottled water.
 You’ll need at least 1 gallon of water per person each day.
-A 3-7 day minimum is recommended as you never know when your power will be restored.
-Peanut butter is a food with a long shelf life, doesn’t require refrigeration, and is a good source of protein.
+A 3-7 day minimum is recommended, as you never know when your power will be restored.
+Peanut butter is a food with a long shelf life, doesn’t require refrigeration, and is an excellent protein source.
 Condiments also have a long shelf life and add some variety to the taste of your foods.
-Who doesn’t like better tasting food and condiments like ketchup, mustard, salsa, and soy sauce definitely add to the flavor?
+Who doesn’t like better tasting food and condiments like ketchup, mustard, salsa, and soy sauce add to the flavor?

 5. Baby food: Don’t forget as you’ll need food for the baby as they can’t eat the food you eat.

 6. Pet Food: Pick up a bag of dried dog food or canned dog food.

 7. Other items you may need if the power goes out.